-- 1) Access to high-speed internet at homes, schools, and libraries: - 2) Access to affordable internet services and devices; - Access to digital skills and training.
+- 1) Access to high-speed internet at homes, schools, and libraries; - 2) Access to affordable internet services and devices; - 3) Access to digital skills and training.

 Citing the fact that 1 in 5 Californians lack broadband services, the state passed Senate Bill (SB) 156 which includes nearly \$6 billion in funding for broadband related investments.
-This includes funding totaling \$3.25 billion for the Middle-Mile Broadband Initiative which includes development of a statewide open-access physical fiber optic infrastructure to enable internet connectivity and \$2 billion for Last-Mile and Adoption Programs.
+This includes funding totaling \$3.25 billion for the Middle-Mile Broadband Initiative which includes development of a statewide oper access physical fiber optic infrastructure to enable internet connectivity and \$2 billion for Last-Mile and Adoption Programs.

-Alongside leveraging state funding to help improve the region's connectivity, Orange County should continue to improve its digital infrastructure to help better attract young residents and businesses into the region.
-Google Fiber, a service providing 1 Gig and 2 Gig internet speeds to both residences and businesses, has become increasingly accessible in Orange County.
-First available in Irvine, Good Fiber services have since expanded to areas of Newport Beach, Tustin, and Santa Ana.
-Continuing to support the roll out of these high-speed internet services will provide a dramatic benefit to County residents while also helping to prepare households for any future disruptions which may lead to an increased internet usage or reliance.
-Closing any gaps in service and ensuring that all communities have reliable access to high-speed services could also help to improve economic, health and social equity.
+Alongside leveraging state funding to help improve the region connectivity, Orange County should continue to improve its digital in rastricture to help better attract young residents and businesses into the region.
+Google ther, a service providing 1 Gig and 2 Gig internet speeds to both residence and businesses, has become increasingly accessible in Orange County.
+First available in the part of Good Fiber services have since expanded to areas of Newport Both.
+Tust, and Santa Ana.
+Continuing to support the roll out of these high-speed internet ervice will provide a dramatic benefit to County residents while also helping to prepare the provide and future disruptions which may lead to an increased internet usage or reliance.
+Closing any gaps in service and ensuring that all communities have reliable access to high-speed services could also help to improve economic, wealth and social equity.